Jason M. Klusowski

 Biography

-I am an assistant professor in the Department of Operations Research & Financial Engineering at Princeton University.
-Previously, I was an assistant professor in the Department of Statistics at Rutgers University, New Brunswick.
-I received my PhD in Statistics and Data Science from Yale University in 2018, where I was fortunate to have been mentored by Andrew Barron.
-From 2017 to 2018, I was a visiting graduate student in the statistics department at The Wharton School of the University of Pennsylvania.
+Prior to joining Princeton, Jason was an Assistant Professor in the Department of Statistics at Rutgers University, New Brunswick.
+He completed his Ph.D. in Statistics and Data Science at Yale University in 2018 under the supervision of Andrew Barron.
+From 2017 to 2018, he was a visiting graduate student in the Statistics Department at The Wharton School, University of Pennsylvania.

 News